tldr-pages/tldr/pages/linux/nitrogen.md

 # nitrogen

-> Nitrogen is a fast and lightweight desktop background browser and setter for X Window.
+> Desktop background browser and setter for X Window.
 > More information: <https://github.com/l3ib/nitrogen>.

 - View and set the wallpapers from a specific directory: